gretaivan/gretaivan/README.md

 Some of the projects I am authrorised to share are:

 1. ΣMARTEST, which is accessible [here](https://smartestknowledge.org/).
 If you are interested in trying out graph-based learning, please feel free to sign up!
-2. Currently developing FLOCK website, next the app.
-Flock is attempting to create safer spaces for women and LGBTQ, through providing a toolset to connect individuals with each other and empower community to reclaim the basic right of being able to return home safely.
+2. Currently developing FLOCK website.
+Flock is attempting to create safer spaces for anyone who identifies as a women, by providing a toolset to connect individuals with each other and empower community to reclaim the basic right of being able to return home safely.

 <br /><br />